inoxlang/inox/README.md

 ### Transactions & Effects (WIP)

 Inox allows you to attach a **transaction** to the current execution context (think SQL transactions).
 When a **side effect** happens it is recorded in the transaction.
 If the execution is cancelled for whatever reason the transaction is automatically **rollbacked** and reversible effects are reversed.
-(A mode that causes side effects to only be committed if the transaction succeed is also planned).
+Some effects such as database changes are only applied when the transaction is committed.
 ```
 tx = start_tx()